zakack/diffusion-pipe/README.md

 - Try the expandable_segments feature in the CUDA memory allocator:
   - ```PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True NCCL_P2P_DISABLE="1" NCCL_IB_DISABLE="1" deepspeed --num_gpus=1 train.py --deepspeed --config /home/you/path/to/config.toml```
   - I've seen this help a lot when training on video with multiple aspect ratio buckets.
+  - On my system, sometimes this causes random CUDA failures.
+If training gets through a few steps though, it will train indefinitely without failures.
+Very weird.
 - Use unsloth activation checkpointing: ```activation_checkpointing = 'unsloth'```

 ## Parallelism